Wondering how to make money on TikTok? You’re not alone. Just about everyone born before 2004 is asking the same question.

 13. Raise Money Through Crowdfunding

 People love to participate in crowdfunding campaigns—whether that’s financially backing your project on Kickstarter or supporting a cause on GoFundMe.
-North America contributed $17.2 billion in crowdfunding in 2021 alone.
+Crowdfunding is projected to grow to $43.48 billion worldwide by 2028

 We recommend (when possible) launching a crowdfunding campaign related to your TikTok account’s content.
 It’s strange when a horse-loving profile tries to raise money for a revolutionary new board game on Kickstarter.
 However, just about any brand can raise money for those in need.
 For example, nobody will fault your brand for trying to raise funds for an orphanage, even if your account is focused on country music lip-syncing.